 Not just a sale.
 Not just an event.

-The Ruglet Bazar was a feeling.
+The Ruglet Bazaar was a feeling.

-RUGLET BAZAR: Between Anatolia and Berlin
+RUGLET BAZAAR: Between Anatolia and Berlin

 A bazaar like a woven dream.